bdaralan/ShoB/README.md

 ## Learning

-This is a section for documents, resources, thoughts, and approaches are explained.
+This is a section for listing out documents, resources, thoughts, and approaches.

 ### Core Data & iCloud Auto Sync

-Since iOS 13 now support Core Data auto sync with iCloud, the project will take advantage of that.
+Since iOS 13 now supports Core Data auto sync with CloudKit, the project will take advantage of that.

 **Requirement:**

-- Creating the Core Data Stack, use `NSPersistentCloudKitContainer` instead of `NSPersistentContainer`.
+- Creating the Core Data Stack using `NSPersistentCloudKitContainer` instead of `NSPersistentContainer`.
 - The auto sync feature requires that all properties of `NSManagedObject`'s Entity must be *optional* in the `.xcdatamodeld` file.

 **Resource**: